 How long does it take?

 The tutorial video is 3 minutes 14 seconds long.
-Drawing this tipkyanchi rangoli takes most people between 10 and 20 minutes.
+Most people take between 10 and 20 minutes to complete this drawing.

-Whether you are preparing for a festival or simply enjoying the art of kolam, this tipkyanchi rangoli is a wonderful addition to your rangoli collection.
-Watch the video, follow along, and share your finished design with us!
+Whether you are preparing for a festival or simply enjoying this art, this is a wonderful Rangoli Designs for Diwali design to add to your collection.
+Watch the video, follow along, and share your finished creation!